shlokalakka/ocaml.org/site/learn/faq.md

 #### How to apply a function?

-Functions are applied as in mathematics: write the function's name, followed by its argument enclosed in parens: f (x).
-In practice, parens are omitted in case of constants or identifiers: we write `fib 2` instead of `fib (2)`, and `fact x` instead of `fact (x)`.<br />
+Functions are applied as in mathematics: write the function's name, followed by its argument enclosed in parentheses: f (x).
+In practice,parentheses are omitted in case of constants or identifiers: we write `fib 2` instead of `fib (2)`, and `fact x` instead of `fact (x)`.<br />
  When the argument of a function is more complex than just an identifier, you must enclose this argument between parentheses.
-In particular you need parens when the argument is a negative constant
+In particular you need parentheses when the argument is a negative constant
 number: to apply `f` to `-1` you must write `f (-1)` and **not** `f -1` that is syntactically similar to `f - 1` (hence it is a subtraction, not an application).